kevincobain2000/puzzle48/README.rst

 AKB48 photo puzzle for AKB48 FANS.

-💖 Hours of fun ! - Surprise inside ;)
+💖 Hours of fun !
 💖 Enjoy single and group shots of AKB48 members in Puzzle 💖 Kawaii Retina AKB photos
 💖 Recommended for AKB fans